-For information specific to your situation contact a legal aid service in your state or territory.
+For information specific to your situation, contact a legal aid service in your state or territory.

-By the terms of the Convention, the parties agreed to limit the manufacture, trade and use of opiate products to medical use, to co-operate in order to restrict use and to enforce restrictions efficiently, to penalize possession, and to prohibit selling to unauthorized persons.
+By the terms of the Convention, the parties agreed to limit the manufacture, trade and use of opiate products to medical use, to co-operate to restrict the use and to enforce restrictions efficiently, to penalize possession, and to prohibit selling to unauthorized persons.
 From 1920, the Hague Convention was the responsibility of the League of Nations and since 1946 it has been administered by the United Nations.

 The second International Opium Convention was concluded in 1925 and came into force in 1928.
 This Convention established a system of import certificates and export authorizations for the licit international trade in narcotic drugs.

 A Convention for Limiting the Manufacture and Regulating the Distribution of Narcotic Drugs, signed in Geneva in 1931, introduced a compulsory estimates system aimed at limiting the world manufacture of drugs to the amounts needed for medical and scientific purposes.